zerospiel/docs/docs/kof.md

 ### kof-collectors

 - [prometheus-node-exporter](https://prometheus.io/docs/guides/node-exporter/) for hardware and OS metrics
-- [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) (KSM) for metrics about the state of Kubernetes objects
+- [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) for metrics about the state of Kubernetes objects
 - [OpenCost](https://www.opencost.io/) "shines a light into the black box of Kubernetes spend"

 ## Installation